StructuralSleight: Automated Jailbreak Attacks on Large Language Models Utilizing Uncommon Text-Organization Structures: EXPERIMENTS

-Table \ref{tab:results_All} shows the highest ASR of StructuralSleight and existing jailbreak methods on LLMs in the Harmful Behaviors dataset.
-StructuralSleight achieves high ASR on LLMs in a single jailbreaking attempt, which directly shows that UTES-based jailbreak attacks have significant effectiveness.
-This result suggests that existing mainstream LLMs have shortcomings in safety alignment at the text structure level.
-It is worth noting that even Claude3-Opus, which is well known for its security, and the latest releases Llama3-70B and GPT-4o, still have certain security risks.

-The security of newly released LLMs is generally higher than that of earlier released LLMs.
-However, the security of GPT-4o has declined compared to GPT-4.
-The instruction-following and understanding capabilities of GPT-4o have greatly improved compared to OpenAI's previous models, exceeding the range that its security capabilities can match.
-The new features introduced during the iteration process of LLMs may instead bring new security risks.

-To comprehensively address the research questions raised in this paper, the following sections will discuss the corresponding experimental results according to the three stages of the attack.
+For a fair comparison with the latest SOTA work, we report the results on the subset~\cite{chao2023jailbreaking} of AdvBench in Table \ref{tab:results_All}.
+Furthermore, the results of the complete dataset are presented in Appendix ~\ref{app:results_All_520}.
+It is important to note that the results reported in the remaining tables, in addition to Table \ref{tab:results_All}, are based on the entire dataset.
+We only conduct SA experiments on GPT-3.5-TURBO due to its limitations in handling complex encoding schemes \cite{yuan2023gpt}.

-Further comparing StructuralSleight's three-level progressive attack strategy, we find that SCA achieves the best results on LLMs.
-This verifies our hypothesis that obfuscation methods at different levels can produce synergistic effects and exhibit a certain degree of orthogonality.
-Specifically, the ASR of SCA on LLMs is significantly higher than that of SA, which only uses UTES-based jailbreak, demonstrating the advantages of combining obfuscation methods at different levels.
-However, counter-intuitively, FSA does not further improve the performance of jailbreak attacks as we anticipated.
-Although FSA achieves the same ASR as SCA on GPT-4 and GPT-4o, its performance on other LLMs is inferior to SCA.
+In Table \ref{tab:results_All}, StructuralSleight achieves a high ASR in single attempts, demonstrating the effectiveness of UTOS-based attacks.
+By further comparing StructuralSleight's three-level progressive attack strategy, we find that SCA achieves the best results on LLMs.
+This verifies our hypothesis that obfuscation methods at different levels can produce synergistic effects.
+However, FSA does not further improve the performance of jailbreak attacks as we anticipate.
 This suggests that excessive obfuscation may be counterproductive.
+The following sections will discuss the corresponding experimental results according to the three stages of the attack.